munza/lumen-api-starter/readme.md

 Please check [spatie/laravel-cors](https://github.com/spatie/laravel-cors) in Github for the usage details.

+#### Using Docker

+Docker can be run with `docker-compose up -d` command.
+After that, any command stated above can be executed with Docker.
+The formant is — `docker-compose php exec php <command>` or `docker exec lumen-php <command>`.
+For example database can be migrated with `docker-compose php exec php artisan migrate`.

+To execute an interactive shell, add `-it` flag with the exec command like `docker exec -it lumen-php <command>`.

+_Do not use Docker Compose while deploying in production environment._

 ### Todo

 -   [x] Remove the customization feature from error trait.
 -   [ ] Move all the extended features inside a package.
 -   [x] Use a transformer for error response.